-The flight shaves off approximately 4 hours off a return by coach.
+The flight shaves approximately four hours off a return by coach.
 It is however very weather dependent, so if the weather doesn’t play ball, then you will need to return by coach and we will refund the upgrade price.

 There are 6 reviews of this tour from past clients of Relaxing Journeys, averaging 4.8 out of 5.